wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getparameters-method.md

  [in] Tamaño de la matriz `params`.

  `pcParams`
- [in] Un puntero a un `ULONG32` que recibe el tamaño del búfer que es necesario para contener los parámetros.
+ [in] A pointer to a `ULONG32` that receives the size of the buffer that is required to contain the parameters.

  `params`
- [out] Un puntero al búfer que recibe los parámetros.
+ [out] A pointer to the buffer that receives the parameters.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, E_FAIL u otro código de error.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vea también